justUmen/PopUpLearn/README.md

 Made for GameScript but can be used to learn pretty much whatever you want, but you need a clean DB about it.

 The DB is text-based in .pul files.
+Your personal .pul files must be stored in `~/.PopUpLearn/MYDB` (For example : `~/.PopUpLearn/MYDB/chemistry/elements.pul`).

+If the .pul file is outside of the `~/.PopUpLearn/MYDB` folder, you must give its full path of the .pul to the `~/.PopUpLearn/MYDB/my.list` file.
+(One per line)

-Content should be / will be compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes". (but .pul files should give configurations)
+Content should be (or will be) compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes". (but .pul files can give specific configurations)

-Use ~/.PopUpLearn to store scripts and data.
+Use `~/.PopUpLearn` folder to store scripts, data and logs.

 If you create a cool and useful .pul, share it with the rest of us !